erkooi/desp_tools/README.md

 ### [NOTICE](NOTICE.md)

-The apertif_matlab package is Open Source and available under the following LICENSE:
+The **desp_tools** package is Open Source and available under the following LICENSE:

 ### [LICENSE](LICENSE.md)